Euclidean plane and its relatives; a minimalist introduction: Half-lines and segments

-\parbf{Half-lines and segments.} Assume there is a line $\ell$ passing through two distinct points $P$ and $Q$.
-In this case we might denote $\ell$ as $(PQ)$.
-There might be more than one line through $P$ and $Q$, but if we write $(PQ)$ we assume that we made a choice of such line.
+Assume there is a line $\ell$ passing thru two distinct points $P$ and $Q$.
+In this case, we might denote $\ell$ as $(PQ)$.
+There might be more than one line thru $P$ and $Q$, but if we write $(PQ)$ we assume that we made a choice of such a line.